 Remember, you cannot have a blanket “no refunds” policy in your T&Cs.
 You are required by law to guarantee your goods and services against faults or if they do not perform as advertised.

 Where should I publish my Online Course Terms and Conditions?

 It is standard practice to display a tickbox linking to your T&Cs in the shopping cart or checkout.
-Customers must click an “OK“, “I Agree” or “I Accept” button before they complete an order.
+Customers must click on the “OK“, “I Agree“, or “I Accept” button before they complete an order.
 This is known as a clickwrap agreement.

 Can I have a separate Refund Policy page on my website?

 Yes, you can have a separate Refund Policy page on your website.
 However, it should mirror the terms you include in your Online Course Terms and Conditions.
 In other words, you should copy what is in your T&Cs and make sure the same information is reflected in your Refund Policy.

 If you only had a Refund Policy on your website, a customer could argue that they did not accept the refund policy and are therefore not bound by it.